ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tut5.rst

 Emission information
 --------------------

-| So far you have produced a filtered data base and plots of these data base.
+| So far you have produced filtered data bases and plots of these data bases.
 But perhaps you want to get the information of your plot in form of a data table.

 .. code-block :: python

 	data10 = ep.get_PollutantVolume(data2, FirstOrder='ReportingYear')
-	data11 = ep.get_PollutantVolume_rel(data2, FirstOrder='ReportingYear')
+	data11 = ep.get_PollutantVolumeRel(data2, FirstOrder='ReportingYear')
 	data12 = ep.get_PollutantVolumeChange(data2, FirstOrder='ReportingYear')

 | In comparison to your data base, this table has summed up all emissions for your order parameter.
 The usage of the order parameter is the same as in the plot functions.